 - Steroid injections

 Most patients who have spinal stenosis respond well to these conservative therapies, but in some cases, decompression or laminectomy surgery are needed to relieve persistent symptoms.

-If you have any symptoms of spinal stenosis or other back pain problems, call American Interventional Pain Institute or schedule a consultation online today.
+If you have any symptoms of spinal stenosis or other back pain problems, call American Interventional Pain to schedule a consultation today.